neonmoe/minreq/README.md

 - Clearer error when making a request to an url that does not start with `http://` or `https://`.
 - Non-exhaustive error type?
+- Change default proxy port to 1080 (from 8080).
+Curl uses 1080, so it's a sane default.

 ## Minimum Supported Rust Version (MSRV)